 Claire (Data Architect) will work with business stakeholders on the analytical use case to collect the requirements for using data in the cloud.
 With these inputs, it’s important to set up global policies for data access such that all users can only see data in their country and all SSNs are masked for everyone except privileged HR users.

 With Immuta’s global policies, Snowflake data architects like Claire can control access to all data sources across an organization.
-Using a policy-as-code approach, which enables policy creation in plain English for maximum transparency, she can mask content for everyone except those with a specific Administrators attribute, as shown below.
+Using a policy-as-code approach, which enables policy creation in plain language for maximum transparency, she can mask content for everyone except those with a specific Administrators attribute, as shown below.

 When Deirdre (Senior Counsel) gets pinged by auditors and needs to answer basic questions on what PII is accessible for this promotion in compliance with the rules for data collection — requests that are usually in legal language, which sounds Greek to Claire and Glen (Data Engineer) — Claire and Glen can share the explainable policies and audit reports in real time with Deirdre.
 These policies and data audit trails are easy to understand without background knowledge of Snowflake access control modules and declarative commands.